by-d3k/maps/notes/ManHunt2.md

 A sequel to the original [Man Hunt](./notes/ManHunt.md).
 As a **Hunter**, you must look for suspicious activity in a crowded city environment.
 A criminal element hides amongst the civilian masses.

+You start with 1000 points.
 Eliminate all threats before your score reaches zero.

 -----